 Phonics & Early Reading

 Children begin their reading journey on entry to Reception and teaching phonics is the first important step in learning to read.
 Our teaching and learning is based upon Read Write Inc, which is a systematic way of teaching how to link sounds to letters, and blend them together to read.
-Phonics is taught daily from Reception through to Year 1 and Year 2, for guidance on the pronunciation of sounds see the video below.
+Phonics is taught daily from Reception through to Year 1 and Year 2.

 Reading at Home